-Can I Be Fired for Whistleblowing in Los Angeles?
+Can I Be Fired for Whistleblowing?

 Under California whistleblowing law, it is illegal for an employer to fire an employee for whistleblowing.
 California whistleblower protection law prohibits employers from retaliating against workers who report unlawful acts or refuse to participate in activities that infringe on laws and regulations.